Frequently Asked Questions About Pediatric Speech Therapy

 Every child is unique.

-Your duration of your child’s treatment will depend on their specific difficulties.
+The duration of your child’s treatment heavily depends on their specific challenges.

-For example, a child who has a combination of speech or language difficulties may require more treatments than a child who only stutters.
+For example, a child living with multiple speech or language challenges may require more speech therapy than a child with a simple stutter.

 Do I Need A Doctor’s Referral To See A Pediatric Speech Therapist?